bartbussmann/bartbussmann/README.md

 I'm Bart, an aspiring AI alignment researcher with hands-on machine learning experience in research and industry.
 I'm now hoping to contribute to a better future for everyone by tackling complex technical problems in AI safety.

 ## 🔭 Current Focus
- - Exploring the Features of Large Language Models with Sparse Autoencoders
+ - Exploring the Hierarchical Structures of Features of Large Language Models with Sparse Autoencoders
+ -
 ## 🌱 Education
  - MSc.
 Artificial Intelligence, University of Amsterdam (2016-2019)
  - Bachelor's degree, University College Twente (2013-2016)
 ## 💼 Work Experience
- - Independent Alignment Researcher
+ - Independent Alignment Researcher and Freelancer (2023 - Now)
  - Machine Learning Researcher, IDLab, University of Antwerp and imec (2019-2022)
  - Machine Learning Developer, Bit Amsterdam (2017-2019)
  - Teaching Assistant, VU University Amsterdam (2017-2018)